Torn-Playground/tornapi-documentation/CONTRIBUTING.md

 In order to maintain consistent and readable code, this project adheres to certain code style guidelines.
 Please follow these guidelines when contributing to the project.

-### Linting
+### Linting & Formatting

-This project uses `ESLint` as our linter tool.
+This project uses [BiomeJS](https://biomejs.dev) to format the code and as linter.
 It's recommended to configure your preferred development tool in a way that it displays linting warnings.

-### Formatting

-This project uses [Prettier](https://prettier.io/) to format the code.

 ## License